Tuchel lashes out as Chelsea's wing-back woes leave title hopes in tatters

 It was perhaps unsurprising that his body broke down.
 After all, he had been asked to play on the left, instead of his usual right side, in order to give a rest to Marcos Alonso, who has been filling in for the injured Ben Chilwell.

-As it was, the Spaniard was required to come on after just 25 minutes for James, who later left the ground on crutches, compounding what was already a torrid day for the club, after Chilwell was forced to undergo surgery on the ligament injury he suffered against Chelsea last month, ruling him out for the rest of the season.
+As it was, the Spaniard was required to come on after just 25 minutes for James, who later left the ground on crutches, compounding what was already a torrid two days for the club.
+On Tuesday, Chelsea confirmed that Chilwell would require knee surgery and will miss the rest of the season with an injury suffered against Juventus last month.

 So, it came as no surprise that Tuchel was in foul form in his post-match press conference.